 Jade plant overwatering symptoms

 If you think that you have given your jade plant too much water then don’t worry, you are not alone!
 An overwatered jade plant is a common issue amongst succulent lovers.
-There are often signs and symptoms you can look out for such as yellowing leaves, leaves falling off, soft leaves, dry leaves, and of course, root rot and wet soil.
+There are often signs and symptoms you can look out for such as yellowing leaves, leaves falling off, soft leaves, dry leaves, red leaves, and of course, root rot and wet soil.
 Let’s start from the top…

 Jade plant leaves turning yellow